karadalex/nextjs-notion-blog/README.md

 ## Getting Started

-- Setup Notion (see blog post tutorial that is coming soon)
+- Setup Notion (see blog post [tutorial](https://medium.com/@karadalex/create-a-blog-with-nextjs-and-notion-as-a-cms-f0a7dde06921))
 - Copy `.env.example` file to `.env.local` and add your Notion API secret token and database ID

 and then run the development server: